awwsmm/subway/backend/README.md

 ## backend-only development

-When running locally with Cargo, all dependencies are in-memory.
+When running locally with Cargo or [Bacon](https://dystroy.org/bacon), all dependencies are in-memory.
 This allows for fast iteration without worrying about networking, containers, and so on.
 This method of building the project does not require an Internet connection.

 Execute the following command in a terminal